verhas/License3j/readme.md

 signed.
 The library can create, sign such license files and can also check the signature and parameters of the license file when embedded into the licensed application.

-Table of content

-* [this file:](https://github.com/verhas/License3j/wiki/Home) is what you are reading
-* [tutorial:](https://github.com/verhas/License3j/wiki/tuto) how to manage keys and encode license from the keyword line
-* [sample:](https://github.com/verhas/License3j/wiki/sample) how to load and check encoded license in your program
-* [mac address binding:](https://github.com/verhas/License3j/wiki/macaddr-binding) how to bind license to Ethernet addresses

 ## Introduction

 License3j is a Java library that can be used to create and assert license files.
 This way Java programs can enforce the